Great is His Faithfulness

 Dr. Jim Kaiser

-Anyways, there was an earlier LBT team, the Raesch family, who had done some work there back in the 70s, but they were not able to stay working.
+Anyways, there was an earlier LBT team, the Laesch family, who had done some work there back in the 70s, but they were not able to stay working.
 One of their children became ill and they had to go back to the U.S. So it had sat for a while before we got there again.
-So were kind of picking up the pieces and putting things together from there.
+So we were kind of picking up the pieces and putting things together from there.

 07:46